NCAR/esds/communication.md

 ## [Office Hours](https://ncar.github.io/esds/office-hours/)

 Have a question about Python/data analysis issues?
 Looking to get feedback on some project?
-Stop by our office hours!
-You do NOT need to have submitted a question in advance.
+Set up an "office hours" appointment!

 Several ESDS members are prepared to answer your Python questions via 1-on-1 appointments.
 You can now select the ESDS member with the specialization best equiped for your question, find a time that works for you, and generate an appointment.
 Please also provide how you'd like to meet (in-person or virtual) and a brief description of your question.